 First, I strongly believe that photographs are meant to be printed and displayed.
 We’re all guilty (yes, even me) of taking photos and then leaving them on our hard drives.
 This is bad for two reasons.
 First and most obviously, no one sees them!
 Second, the technology for archiving and viewing digital files, even on the Internet, is always changing.
 What we have now may be gone one day, perhaps along with your images — unless you go to extra measures to back them up — and even then, who knows?
 OK, I’ll get off of my soapbox and back to your customized artwork.

-Documentary Family Photography lends itself perfectly to customized photo albums, beautiful prints and if you prefer, gallery wrap canvas.
+Documentary Family Photography lends itself perfectly to customized photo albums, wall art, and beautiful prints.
 Families should expect to spend a minimum of $500 for their photography experience.
 All major credit cards are accepted.